Diffuse idiopathic skeletal hyperostosis: Signs and symptoms

+Symptoms may include pain, stiffness, and restricted movements of the affected areas.
 The majority of people with DISH are not symptomatic, and the findings are an incidental imaging abnormality.

 In some, the x-ray findings may correspond to symptoms of back stiffness with flexion/extension or with mild back pain.
 Back pain or stiffness may be worse in the morning.
 Rarely, large anterior cervical spine osteophytes may affect the esophagus or the larynx and cause pain, difficulty swallowing or even dyspnea.
 Similar calcification and ossification may be seen at peripheral entheseal sites, including the shoulder, iliac crest, ischial tuberosity, trochanters of the hip, tibial tuberosities, patellae, and bones of the hands and/or feet.

 DISH can be a complicating factor when suffering from trauma involving the spine.
 It increases the risk of unstable fractures involving the intervertebral disc and the calcified/ossified ligaments which influences the need for surgical treatment.

 Cause

 DISH most commonly affects the elderly, especially 6th to 7th decades.
-The estimated frequency in the elderly is ~10% - 20%, with a slight male predominance.
+The estimated frequency in the elderly is ~10% – 20%, with a slight male predominance.

 The exact cause is unknown.
 Mechanical, dietary factors and use of some medications (e.g. isotretinoin, etretinate, acitretin and other vitamin A derivatives) may be of significance.
 There is a correlation between these factors but not a cause or effect.
 The distinctive radiological feature of DISH is the continuous linear calcification along the antero-medial aspect of the thoracic spine.
 DISH is usually found in people in their 60s and above, and is extremely rare in people in their 30s and 40s.
 The disease can spread to any joint of the body, affecting the neck, shoulders, ribs, hips, pelvis, knees, ankles, and hands.
 The disease is not fatal; however, some associated complications can lead to death.
 Complications may include paralysis, dysphagia (difficulty swallowing), and lung infections.

 Although DISH manifests in a similar manner to ankylosing spondylitis, they are separate diseases.
 Ankylosing spondylitis is a genetic disease with identifiable marks, tends to start showing signs in adolescence or young adulthood, is more likely to affect the lumbar spine, and affects organs.
 DISH has no indication of a genetic link, is primarily thoracic and does not affect organs other than the lungs, and only indirectly due to the fusion of the rib cage.

 Long-term treatment of acne with vitamin derived retinoids, such as etretinate and acitretin, have been associated with extraspinal hyperostosis.